ArtRand/signalAlign/Manual.md

 ### Description of programs
 * runSignalAlign
-    * Aligns ionic current events from a directory of base-called MinION reads (.fast5) to a reference sequence.
+    * Aligns ionic current events from a directory of basecalled MinION reads (.fast5) to a reference sequence.
 With appropriate inputs, characters in the reference sequence can be flagged as _ambiguous_, meaning multiple bases will be probabilistically aligned to a position.
 Right now, the program the program supports aligning cytosine variants (5-mC and 5-hmC) and adenine variants (6-mA) to a position.
 * trainModels
     * Trains the transitions and/or emissions of the HMM.
-Uses a directory of base-called reads and a reference sequence to learn transition parameters to the model.
+Uses a directory of basecalled reads and a reference sequence to learn transition parameters to the model.
 Once enough assignments have been accumulated it will (optionally) rebuild a hierarchical Dirichlet process (HDP) from these assignments.
 * hdp_pipeline
     * Recommended method for building HDP models.
-Uses a directory of _alignments_ to make a new HDP model.
+Uses a directory of _alignments_ to make a new HDP model, also see the [pipeline examples](https://github.com/ArtRand/signalAlign_notebook/blob/master/experiment_scripts/BuildModels.py#L512) for detailed instructions.

 ### runSignalAlign
 #### Input